CoopHive/alkahest-docs/alkahest-mdbook/src/Examples/Negotiation/Compute_Marketplace.md

 - Context: The context includes Agent A’s local states and global states (see below  for a detailed discussion).
 It also includes the current state of the negotiation, such as previous offers or counter-offers, and parallel negotiations associated with other client and resource provider agents.

-- Response Message: Agent A receives the request message and, combining it with the context according to a specific policy, evaluates whether it can fulfill the request profitably and how: it might send a counter-offer modifying the values in the original message or accept the deal.
+- Response Message: Agent A receives the request message and, combining it with the context according to a specific policy, evaluates whether it can fulfill the request profitably and how: it might send a counter-offer modifying the values in the original message, accept or reject the deal.
 This evaluation involves both local states and global states.

 - Validation and Finalization: If Agent B accepts the offer, it sends an accept message, recording an on-chain `attestation`, triggering Agent A to perform a set of actions, such as recording an on-chain commitment and starting the compute job.